 Pärnu Stop On The Way To Tallinn

 Pärnu is by far one of my favorite locations on our Baltics itinerary along with Riga.
 A small beach town, we’ve heard Pärnu is a popular summer destination for Europeans and Estonians.
-In the beginning of May, Pärnu is still pretty quiet and is perfect for lunch, doorway picture-taking, and a walk down the promenade to the ocean.
+At the beginning of May, Pärnu is still pretty quiet and is perfect for lunch, doorway picture-taking, and a walk down the promenade to the ocean.
 They love their pizza and ice cream just as much as any summer destination.

 Pärnu is about a 2 hour and 20-minute drive from Riga (see what I did there?
 Sounds less than 2.5 hours.).
 Pärnu is definitely also a top Baltic holiday destination.